 Though ED causes can be more complex than simply reduced blood flow (such as being compounded by diabetes etc.), this is strong evidence for the argument for coffee.
 Either way, this is a great addition to this list of natural vasodilators.

 And why wouldn’t you want to drink more coffee?
 It’s delicious to boot, and is one of life’s true pleasures!
 And the best part of it all?
 So it’s really worth for every coffee lover to invest in a good coffee maker.

 Coffee is extremely macro friendly.
-In fact, it can have close to 0 net effect on your macros, as when consumed black without additives, the macronutrient yield is extremely low.
+In fact, it can have close to 0 net effects on your macros, as when consumed black without additives, the macronutrient yield is extremely low.
 So get chugging and pump up that blood flow!